auth0/docs/articles/libraries/auth0js/v9/migration-guide.md

 This document lists all the changes that you should be aware of when migrating between versions 8 and 9 of Auth0.js.
 It includes information on what is changing and why, details on new or deprecated features, and instructions on how you can migrate your implementation.

+We recommend that instead of using Auth0.js for custom login in embedded in your application, you use **Centralized Login**, as it is the [most secure, powerful and flexible approach for authentication](/guides/login/centralized-vs-embedded).

-If you are using Auth0.js with your custom login in embedded mode, you are encouraged to use the latest and more secure version of the library, but before you update your code, make sure that you have reviewed this document and made any necessary changes in your implementation.
+If you decide to keep using Auth0.js for that goal, you will need to use the latest and more secure version of the library, but before you update your code, make sure that you have reviewed this document and made any necessary changes in your implementation.

-If you are using older versions of Auth0.js, you will also need to migrate to avoid using deprecated endpoints.
-You can read about it in our [previous Migration Guides](/libraries/auth0js/v8/migration-guide).
+If you are still using Auth0.js v6 or v7 you can refer to our [previous Migration Guides](/libraries/auth0js/v8/migration-guide).

 If you have any questions or concerns, you can submit them using the [Support Center](${env.DOMAIN_URL_SUPPORT}), or directly through your account representative, if applicable.